CSCI-4830-002-2014/CSCI-4830-002-2014.github.io/hackathons/intro/index.md

 # Presentation

-After the time is up and all teams have submitted their deliverables, each team will take turn presenting the visualization the team has created.
+After the time is up and all teams have submitted their deliverables, each team will take turns presenting the visualization the team has created.
 This presentation will be done in a "lightening talk" style.
 Each team will get only 1 minute to present.
 Depending on the time, not all teams may get to present.
 But every team should be prepared to do so when being called upon.

-The presentation should focus on three talk points:
+The presentation should focus on three talking points:

 1. What does the visualization show?
 2. Why is it shown this way?